bluontt/MultiCOD-Bot-Lobby-Tool/README.md

 **Troubleshooting:**
 - If your mouse cursor does not line up, use W, A, S, D to navigate and SPACE to select.
 - If the '@' symbol does not work, try refreshing the screen or restarting your PC.
+- If the app launches but no window ever appears, set `DISABLE_NATIVE_PROTECTION=true` in your `.env`, run `npm run secure:prepare`, then restart the app.
+This bypasses the native protection bootstrap on systems where it hangs.

 ---